L1A1 Self-Loading Rifle: New Zealand

 The New Zealand Army used the L1A1 as its standard service rifle for just under 30 years.
 The Labour government of Walter Nash approved the purchase of the L1A1 as a replacement for the No. 4 Mk 1 Lee–Enfield bolt-action rifle in 1959.
-An order for a total of 15,000 L1A1 rifles was subsequently placed with the Lithgow Small Arms Factory in Australia which had been granted a license to produce the L1A1.
-However the first batch of 500 rifles from this order was not actually delivered to the New Zealand Army until 1960.
-Thereafter deliveries continued at an increasing pace until the order for all 15,000 rifles was completed in 1965.
-As with Australian soldiers, the L1A1 was the preferential rifle of New Zealand Army and NZSAS troops during the Vietnam War, over the American M16 during the Vietnam War as they used the same combat tactics as their Australian counterparts.
-After its adoption by the Army, the Royal New Zealand Air Force and the Royal New Zealand Navy also eventually acquired it.
+An order for 15,000 L1A1 rifles was placed with the Lithgow Small Arms Factory in Australia which had been granted a license to produce the L1A1.
+The first batch of 500 rifles were delivered to the New Zealand Army in 1960.
+Deliveries continued at an increasing pace until the order for all 15,000 rifles was completed in 1965.
+As with Australian soldiers, the L1A1 was the preferred rifle of New Zealand Army and NZSAS troops during the Vietnam War, over the American M16 during the Vietnam War, as they used the same combat tactics as their Australian counterparts.
+After its adoption by the Army, the Royal New Zealand Air Force and the Royal New Zealand Navy eventually acquired it.

 Unlike L1A1s in Australian service, New Zealand L1A1s later used British black plastic furniture, and some rifles even had a mixture of the two.
 The carrying handles were frequently cut off.
 The British SUIT (Sight Unit Infantry Trilux) optical sight was issued to some users in infantry units.
 The L2A1 heavy barrel variant was also issued as a limited standard, but was not popular due to the problems also encountered by other users of heavy barrel FAL variants.
 The L4A1 7.62mm conversion of the Bren was much-preferred in New Zealand service.

 The New Zealand Defence Force began replacing the L1A1 with the Steyr AUG assault rifle in 1988 and were disposed through the Government Disposal Bureau in 1990.
 The Steyr AUG was phased out across all three services of the New Zealand Defence Force in 2016.
 The Royal New Zealand Navy still uses the L1A1 for line throwing between ships.